fonbnk/docs/api-v2.md

 This is a draft API for V2 of the current Fonbnk API for merchants.

 In the previous version we had a distinction between "onramp" and "offramp" endpoints with a separate set of endpoints for each, different request and response formats, and different integrations for each.
-In this new version we unify the concepts into a single "Liquidity Bridge" API, and we now operate with the concepts of "deposit" and "payout" instead of "onramp" and "offramp".
+In this new version we unify the concepts into a uniform API, and we now operate with the concepts of "deposit" and "payout" instead of "onramp" and "offramp".

 The merchant has the access to these currency types: